2006–07 Serbian local elections

-A small number of municipalities in Serbia held local elections in 2006 for mayors, assembly members, or both.
+A small number of Serbian municipalities held local elections in 2006 and 2007 for mayors, assembly members, or both.
 These were not part of the country's regular cycle of local elections but instead took place in certain jurisdictions where either the local government had fallen or the term of the municipal assembly had expired.

 Serbia had introduced the direct election of mayors in 2002.
-This practice was abandoned with the 2008 cycle, but it was still in effect in 2006, and some mayoral by-elections took place in that year.
+This practice was abandoned with the 2008 cycle, but it was still in effect in 2006 and 2007, and some mayoral by-elections took place in those years.
 The constituent municipalities of Belgrade did not have directly elected mayors, and in these jurisdictions mayors were chosen by the elected assembly members.

-Not many local elections were held in 2007 due to the approaching 2008 Serbian local elections, in which all Serbian municipalities elected assembly members under a revised system.
-At least one sitting mayor won a recall election in that year, however.

 All assembly elections were held under proportional representation with a three per cent electoral threshold.
 Successful lists were required to receive three per cent of all votes, not only of valid votes.